 - Care for a parent, child, or spouse with a serious medical condition

 - Take a leave of absence due to a severe medical condition

 - Assist family members when someone is deployed abroad on active military service

 Employers are prohibited from retaliating against employees who exercise their rights under the FMLA.

 At Vaziri Law, we know how to fight back against workplace retaliation and will work to protect your livelihood and your future.
 Although no two claims are the same, you may be entitled to compensation such as:

 - Lost wages (e.g. back pay, front pay)

 Above all, we will provide you with powerful representation when you need it most and fight to protect your employment rights.
 Contact us today so we can start working on your employment retaliation claim.

-Vaziri Law helps residents of Chicago with Workplace Retaliation including those who live in Cook County, Dupage County, Lake County, McHenry County, and Will County.
+Vaziri Law helps residents of Chicago, Illinois with Workplace Retaliation including those who live in Cook County, Dupage County, Lake County, McHenry County, and Will County, Illinois.